marcelpetersen/mobil/wunder_collections/_drafts/an-interview-with-dr.christoph-ploss.md

 cta_text: Our monthly bilingual policy brief is full of articles relevant to policymakers, city officials and mobility enthusiasts.
 cta_link: pages/bernstein-newsletter.md
-title: An Interview with Dr. Christoph Ploß
+title: 'An Interview with Dr. Christoph Ploß: Member on the Committee of Transport and Digital Infrastructure'
 publish_date: 2020-09-11 12:30:00 +0000
 featured_image: "/uploads/2020/09/11/cover_100920.jpg"
 excerpt: An interview with Dr. Christoph Ploß MdB, member of the Committee for Transport